Philippus/between/README.md

 * `with+`, returns a copy of this interval with the supplied `+` endpoint

 ### Reasoning
-I got inspired to write this library `during` Eric Evan's talk at the [Domain-Driven Design Europe 2018](https://dddeurope.com/2018/) conference.
+I got inspired to write this library `during` [Eric Evans](https://github.com/ericevans0)' talk at the [Domain-Driven Design Europe 2018](https://dddeurope.com/2018/) conference.
 I started writing it in the train on my way back from the conference, this can be represented like this: